Reasons To Choose Yoshihiro Yamaguchi, L.Ac. as your NYC Acupuncturist and Herbalist

 - Chinese acupuncture and Japanese acupuncture differ in the size of the needles used on patients.
 Japanese needles tend to be a smaller gauge and sharper than Chinese needles.

 - Chinese use of herbs in conjunction with acupuncture treatment.
 Acupuncture is a part of Traditional Chinese Medicine (TCM), and herbs are an essential aspect of TCM as a whole.
-Japanese acupuncture practitioners often do not tend to use herbs in conjunction with treatment.
+Japanese acupuncture practitioners often do not tend to use herbs in conjunction with treatment, but Dr. Yamaguchi sees value in combining his treatments with selected herbs and will often recommend them as part of his treatment.

 How does acupuncture work?